 Some of these countries’ authorities deny their participation in hacking private cell phones and cyber-surveillance.
 Israeli officials claim that they only allow the export of IT products to prevent crime and terrorism and that Israel does not have access to the information collected by NSO clients, state officials said.
 The head of NSO Group, Shalev Julio, said the list of 50,000 phone numbers had nothing to do with the company but promised to investigate potential human rights abuses.
 However, it is impossible to know whether phones were successfully infected with Pegasus without analysis of devices by forensic experts.

 For now, Pegasus is considered a new global weapon against journalists and human rights activists.
 It is a powerful cyber-surveillance tool that can track all the personal data, movements, and almost anything about anyone without the owner of the phone knowing that his device is infected.

-WhatsApp CEO Will Cathcart tweeted that "NSO's dangerous spyware is used to commit horrible human rights abuses all around the world and it must be stopped".
+WhatsApp CEO Will Cathcart tweeted that "NSO's dangerous spyware is used to commit horrible human rights abuses all around the world, and it must be stopped".
 UN Special Rapporteur 2014-2020 David Kaye has also suggested a global moratorium on the sale or transfer of spyware.

 How to check your phone for Pegasus spyware?

 First of all, create an encrypted backup of your Android or iPhone.
 Then, download and install Amnesty’s MVT, Mobile Verification Toolkit.
 To get help, you can follow the instructions here.
-Next, you can start the analysis that will require some technical skills.
+Next, you can start the analysis which will require some technical skills.
 You can just follow step-by-step instructions from Amnesty International for iOS and Android devices.